Mobile gaming is my passion and writing about it is just as fun. I'm an expert gamer on Android and IOS.

 As you've probably noticed while playing SWGOH, R2-D2 is a common piece of the top squads in Squad Arena.
 It's easy to see why:

-- His basic attack does decent damage and can stun enemies
+- His basic attack does decent damage and can stun enemies.

-- His AOE always hits and the debuff works really well in some squads
+- His AOE always hits, and the debuff works really well in some squads.

-- His defense and HP are both top-notch so he's a tough cookie
+- His defense and HP are both top-notch, so he's a tough cookie.

-- His Zeta abilities are great and make the whole team stronger
+- His Zeta abilities are great and make the whole team stronger.

 As you can tell, it's imperative to get R2-D2 since he'll improve pretty much any squad out there.
-With all of that set, we should start talking about getting the droid in the Daring Droid Legendary Event.
+With all of that said, we should start talking about getting the droid in the Daring Droid Legendary Event.

 Extremely Rare Event

-Daring Droid is classified as an Extremely Rare Event (all Legendary events qualify) so you're looking at 3-4 months between opportunities.
+Daring Droid is classified as an Extremely Rare Event (all Legendary events qualify), so you're looking at 3–4 months between opportunities.
 When the Luke Legendary event took place, they bumped the timing up to only 2 months, but I don't expect that to happen again anytime soon.